-Emmy Nominations 2018: The Complete List Of Nominees
+Emmy Nominations Analysis: Lots Of Old, But Something New

+There are certainly nominations that many hoped for that didn't come through.
+While Sandra Oh was nominated for her leading role on BBC America's excellent Killing Eve, the series itself wasn't nominated.
+Neither was any aspect of Netflix's well-loved One Day At A Time, other than multi-camera editing.
+Those hoping for a big showing for the return of Twin Peaks got directing and writing nominations plus seven other more technical awards, but the series and acting categories left the show out.
+There was nothing at all for either Crazy Ex-Girlfriend or Jane The Virgin, the CW's pair of smart, unique comedy-dramas about women.

+Approaching the Emmy nominations in particular — because of their sheer volume — as a reliable list of bests is a losing game.
+It will always end in disappointment over what wasn't recognized.
+But a lot of these nominees are well worth watching for those who haven't seen them, and the upside of the overstuffed TV landscape is that we'll never lack worthy options.

-This year's prime-time Emmy Award nominations were announced Thursday.
-Below is the list of nominees.
+Below is the list of this year's Emmy nominees.

 Outstanding drama series